kishorraj08/student-id-app/README.md

 ## Author
 Kishor Raj S -First year ECE Student, Sathyabama Institute of Science and Technology.
-This is my First project for enter into my dream IT companies
+This is my First project towards entering my dream IT company